Saturday, December 21, 2024

 Overall, Emri is really doing remarkable for everything her disease has brought her way.
 Her biggest daily struggles at the moment really come in the form of viral illness.
 Every virus brings weeks of misery, weight loss, and fatigue.
 The winters are a STRUGGLE for our family.
 Making decisions on how to do life while viruses rage on around us is HARD.
 I always get to the point where I want to just throw in the ol' towel, grab my family, and hide in a burrow with the rabbits until virus season subsides and the sun returns with it's reassuring, healing warmth.
 But alas, a burrow really isn't sustainable, and we'd probably get pretty stinky and bored in there.
 Also, we need groceries.

-We are overwhelmingly grateful to finally have my parents here, in Kentucky with us!
-The process has been an uphill battle, but I am just brought to tears when I think of how thankful I am for our family to all be together.
+We are overwhelmingly grateful to finally have my dear parents here, in Kentucky with us!
+The process has been an uphill battle, with unexpected challenges and some hardships that I will never truly understand...but I am just brought to tears when I think of how thankful I am for our family to all be together.
 My kids have their Gampa and Gamma back!
-I have a video of when we announced to the kids that Gampa and Gamma were finally able to move to KY...it was quite a moment of celebration!
+I have a video of when we announced to the kids that Gampa and Gamma were finally able to move to KY...it was a moment I won't soon forget...truly a monumental celebration!
 In the process of my parents moving here, we ended up purchasing land with them and plan on building on that land in the coming couple of years!
 I know, I know...we never stop moving.
-But this time...this is it guys.
+But this time...this is IT, you guys.
 LAST MOVE EVER. 😅 We greatly anticipate building a house that works well for the needs of our family...especially Emri.
 She will finally have a bedroom downstairs!
 Wheelchair accessible everything!
 This will be such a tremendous blessing for her---to move freely and have all her needs on one level!
 AND to top it all off...Gamma and Gampa will be a four wheeler ride away.
 This is what dreams are made of. 💓

 He's not only "the reason for the season", he's reason for all things.
 The reason for HOPE.
 Come, let us adore HIM.